normal910/Whatsapp-Bot/README.md

 # Whatsapp-Bot

-A Whatsapp-Bot that answers a certain contact, you can send a certain reply to the last message, the script will open a Browser window, you can minimize it, but DON'T CLOSE it
+A Whatsapp-Bot that answers a certain contact, you can send a reply to the last message, the script will open a Browser window, you can minimize it, but DON'T CLOSE it